 ADDITIONAL EVENT DETAILS:

 Walk-in camping is included with your event ticket and is located at the base of The Bank road in a large flat area that includes cactus and other desert plants.
 There is plenty of tent space, however, please consider wearing close-toed shoes, bring a ground cover, and be mindful of freely wandering dogs/children/etc.

 Off-site camping is first come, first served at nearby Sand Gulch CG and The Bank CG ($7).
 Additionally, there are lodging options including hotels and a KOA campground in nearby Canon City.

 There will be a designated area for van/vehicle camping, however, space is limited.
 If you have the choice, plan to tent camp.

 FOOD & WATER:

-Food trucks will be available on both Friday and Saturday night.
+Local catered food will be available on both Friday and Saturday night.
 Unless you purchase a Weekend Food Pass ($20) when you register, food is not included.
-Please come prepared to cook meals on your own or purchase a food truck meal separately.
+Please come prepared to cook meals on your own or purchase a availabe catered food separately.
 Potable water will be available, but bringing extra is super wise.

 From the North: Take I-25 South through Colorado Springs, to the Tejon/Nevada exit for Highway 115.
 Go straight through the stoplight (Tejon St) and turn right at the second light, Nevada Ave, which is the same as Highway 115.
 Follow 115 south to the town of Penrose, about 30 miles.
 Just south of Penrose is the junction with Highway 50- take this West toward Canon City, another 6 miles.